 And then I get off, before she asks me to.
 I want to end the game while she’s still enjoying it – while her total experience has been positive, interesting and fun.
 And yet again, this entire collaborative learning session took, oh, about 3 or 4 minutes.
 And when the fun is over, it’s time for some smooching!

-I will not ride Audelina for another 4 years yet – until her bones harden.
-But long before that, riding will be as natural to her as getting her butt scratched.
+I will not even attempt to ride Audelina for another 4 years yet – until her bones harden.
+But long before that, having me sit briefly on her back or her butt (her preferred spot for me to sit!) will be as natural to her as getting her butt scratched.
 There is no “breaking the horse” it is a total non-issue.
 Why?
 Because of 5 Minute Fun!!
 No agenda, no training schedule, just playing around as and when it arises.
 That’s as good as it gets in my book 🙂

 For some reason, each collaborative, fun learning experience tends to last 5 minutes or less.
 I have no idea why.
 But maybe horses, like humans, have a very short attention span – then they lose interest and it ceases to be fun.
 The maximum learning takes place during fun!
 This is true for adult, teen or child humans and not surprisingly, it’s the same for horses, dogs, birds, etc.

 Aren’t we blessed?!
 No more tense, laborious round pen training sessions – yay!!